-I am a writer, journalist, and editor based in Florence, Italy.
-Born and raised in Mississippi, I’ve been calling Italy (another) home for a decade (!) now, and enjoy the strangely complementary missions of sharing the best of my adoptive city and country and debunking the myth of the dolce vita.
+I am a writer, editor and journalist based in Florence, Italy.
+Born and raised in Mississippi, I’ve been calling Italy (another) home for a decade.
+My checkered career path has had two strangely complementary constants: Sharing the charms of Italy while simultaneously debunking the myth of the dolce vita.

-An accredited member of the Italian Foreign Press Association (Milan chapter), I’ve written for the Washington Post and Forbes Travel Guide, among other publications, and have co-authored guidebooks for Time Out, Lonely Planet and DK Eyewitness.
-As of June 2022, I’m also the managing editor of Italy Magazine.
+I am currently the Editor-in-Chief of Italy Magazine and an accredited member of the Italian Foreign Press Association (Milan chapter).
+I’ve written for the Washington Post, Forbes Travel Guide, Qantas magazine and la Repubblica, among other publications, and have co-authored guidebooks for Time Out, Lonely Planet and DK Eyewitness.

-In a long stint in a deputy editorial role at The Florentine, I penned a three years- and 30 volumes-strong humor column on renting in the Renaissance city; it became the basis for my book Rental Diaries (The Florentine Press, 2020).
+During a long stint in a deputy editorial role at The Florentine, I penned a three years- and 30 volumes-strong humor column on renting in the Renaissance city; it became the basis for my book Rental Diaries (The Florentine Press, 2020).
 Through a Premio Famiglia Fiducia fellowship at Middlebury College’s Florence campus, I earned my M.A. in Italian Studies along the way.
-While I haven’t achieved my childhood fantasy of hosting a globally syndicated talk show, I’ve found teaching writing craft to undergraduates abroad and co-producing the Spritz and Grits podcast to be pretty fun alternatives.
+My childhood fantasies of hosting a globally syndicated talk show and/or being an agony aunt have yet to materialize.
+Still, I get to teach travel writing to undergraduates abroad, and sometimes that feels like the same thing.

-Culture, art and literature, travel, and fashion are the beats where my background is strongest.
-All things Florence are fair game, but I am not a one-trick-Tuscan pony; I treat all subjects, in Italy or beyond, with a spirit of inquiry and generosity.
-To commission me, please email firstname.lastname@example.org.
+I am available for select freelance commissions.
+Culture, art and literature, travel, and fashion are the beats where my background is strongest, but I treat all subjects — in Italy or beyond — with a spirit of inquiry and generosity.
+If you’d like to work together, please email email@example.com.
+For anything specific to Italy Magazine, use firstname.lastname@example.org.